Undervalued Markets and How to Determine Them - Median Home Price

-Undervalued Markets and How to Determine Them – the Median Home Price to a particular location is important to know when making investing and buying decisions: However it is important to use the information correctly.
+Undervalued Markets and How to Determine Them - the Median Home Price to a particular location is important to know when making investing and buying decisions: However it is important to use the information correctly.
 Let’s look deeper: a market is said to be a good investing market when the median home value will easily be paid for by the area’s median income.

 For example the typical lender will want you to apply only one third of your household income to your mortgage.
 If one third of the median income will easily pay for the mortgage of the median home’s value, then that market is said to be undervalued.
 The opposite holds true if indeed one third of median income will not pay for the mortgage of the median home price, this area is deemed to be an overvalued market.